A True American Story of Love & Sacrifice

 1944

-The wartime correspondence of Captain William Neal Waggoner — written from the front lines of World War II to the woman he loved back home.
+The daily wartime correspondence of Captain William Neal Waggoner — written from the front lines of World War II to the woman he loved back home.

 D-Day Veteran · Utah Beach, Normandy · June 6, 1944